 The Chicago medical center is now recruiting mesothelioma patients for a new clinical trial that may keep Angerman’s aggressive cancer at bay.
 But without her son or anyone else to drive her this time, the 72-year-old admits the distance is too great for her to navigate on her own.

-For many general practitioners, their only mesothelioma exposure is a quick once-over in medical school.
-Because of the cancer's rarity and its difficult diagnostic process, many doctors may be slow to identify mesothelioma, let alone spend the time researching new treatment options available.
+For many general practitioners, their only mesothelioma exposure is a quick overview in medical school.
+Because of the rarity of the cancer and the difficult diagnosis process, many doctors may be slow to identify mesothelioma, let alone spend the time researching new treatment options available.

 Because of the great divide between mesothelioma research and primary care physicians, patients with the aggressive cancer may not have a chance to join a clinical trial that may extend their lives.